patrickwayodi/treebranches/README.md

 You can view the project's source code by opening this page on a computer's browser and then right-clicking anywhere on the page and selecting "View page source".

+## Terms of Use

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License (version 3) as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see <https://www.gnu.org/licenses/>.